anmalkov/minerkeeper/help.md

 Option | Description
 -------|------------
-email | Your private email address<br />If you want to use only the functionalyty within the Free subscription, please left it blank key | Your access key for MinerKeeper (if you don't have the key, please look at *Obtain your access key* section below)<br />If you want to use only the functionalyty within the Free subscription, please left it blank
+email | Your private email address<br />If you want to use the functionality within the Free subscription only, please left it blank key | Your access key for MinerKeeper (if you don't have the key, please look at *Obtain your access key* section below)<br />If you want to use the functionality within the Free subscription only, please left it blank

 ## Miner section options